Canadian Nursing Informatics Association

 Oh my goodness, this domain of digitally-enabled practice is likely one of the most exciting, intellectually challenging and opportunistic growth areas in nursing and health care!
 There is no other practice domain in nursing that encompasses your practice, knowledge, clinical data analysis and standardization, health systems thinking, transformational leadership and change knowledge and experience, demands for the translation of practice and clinical standards across digitized practices and workflows at/near the point of care, and the ultimate integration of all of the technology solutions imaginable!
 This the most exciting and ever-expanding area of practice in health care!

-• 22 Oct 2021 5:23 PM | Anonymous
+• 22 Oct 2021 5:23 PM | Deleted user

 How did you start your career in nursing?
 What first drew you to informatics?